zjykzj/crow-pytorch/README.md

 [CroW](https://arxiv.org/abs/1512.04065) provides a general convolution feature extraction framework, and proposes parameterless spatial weighting and channel weighting algorithms.
 In addition, a very detailed implementation is provided - [YahooArchive/crow](https://github.com/YahooArchive/crow).

-The official implementation is based on caffe, but the most popular deep reasoning framework at present is pytorch.
-In order to better understand the implementation of crow, I try to replace the implementation of caffe in the warehouse with pytorch.
+The official implementation is based on [caffe](http://caffe.berkeleyvision.org/), but the most popular deep reasoning framework at present is [pytorch](http://caffe.berkeleyvision.org/).
+In order to better understand the implementation of CroW, I try to replace the implementation of caffe in the warehouse with pytorch.

 ## Installation